Creating a Basic Flow

 image.png

-4a.
-At the step’s Properties Panel, select the Entry Conditions section, click +Add Condition, and then select Availability Condition from the dropdown menu.
+1. At the “During business hours” step’s Properties Panel, select the Entry Conditions section, click +Add Condition, and then select Availability Condition from the dropdown menu.

 If you don’t have a dedicated subchannel for each department, use the same general channel for all options.

-c.
-For the “During business hours” step, the Channel State should be Active.
+For the “During business hours” step, select Active as the Channel State, and click Save.

 Availbility condition - active business hours.png